HewlettPackard/swarm-learning/docs/FAQ.md

 ## What is the Sentinel node?

 The Sentinel node is a special Swarm Network node.
-It is responsible for initializing the blockchain network and deploying the smart contracts on the blockchain.
-For this reason, the Sentinel node should be the very first Swarm Network node that is started in the Swarm Learning framework.
+It is the first Swarm Network node which is responsible for initializing the blockchain network and deploying the smart contracts on the blockchain.
 Once the blockchain network has been initialized, there is no difference between the functioning of the Sentinel node and that of the other Swarm Network nodes.

 ## How do you know if Swarm Network node started successfully?